hhalim/Shift/README.md

 The server component checks for available jobs through polling, using first-in, first-out (FIFO) queue method.
 The server is a simple .NET library and needs to run inside a .NET app, Azure WebJob, or Windows service.

-Two sample server projects are also provided as a starting point:
+Sample Shift server projects are provided as a starting point:
 - [Shift.WinService](https://github.com/hhalim/Shift.WinService) is the standalone Windows service server component, multiple services can be installed in the same server.
+- [Shift.Topshelf](https://github.com/hhalim/Shift.Topshelf) is the open source Topshelf package version for Windows service.
+This project allows simpler debugging and deployment to Windows.
-- [Shift.WebJob](https://github.com/hhalim/Shift.WebJob) is the Azure WebJob component that can be easily deployed to Azure cloud environment, multiple web jobs can also be deployed to multiple Azure App Services.
+- [Shift.WebJob](https://github.com/hhalim/Shift.WebJob) is the Azure cloud WebJob app, multiple web jobs can also be deployed to multiple Azure App Services.

 ## Demos
 Please check out the demo apps first to provide better understanding on how to integrate Shift into your own .NET application.
 There is the ASP.NET MVC demo that shows Shift client and server running in the same ASP.Net process, and the simpler console Shift client and server apps demo.
 The console apps are two separate projects that demonstrate the client and the server working in two different processes.